Are you struggling to decide if teen group therapy is right for your son or daughter?

 Progress evaluation and needs reassessment are just as important as finding the right therapy program for your teenager.
 You must observe your teenager’s emotional or behavioral changes and check in with the group therapist or facilitator to assess progress, treatment goal achievement, or if new issues have emerged.
 The treatment plan should be adjusted if new issues emerge, which often calls for modifying therapy goals, exploring other therapeutic approaches, or incorporating individual therapy for a more personalized approach.

-If properly tailored to their needs and treatment goals, teen group therapy offers immense benefits for teens struggling with mental health, substance abuse, and behavioral issues.
-However, in some cases, individual therapy may be more beneficial.
-Contact Nexus Teen Academy for an in-depth teen mental health assessment if you would like to establish your teen’s needs and make an informed decision.
+If properly to their needs and treatment goals, teen group therapy offers immense benefits for teens struggling with mental health, substance abuse, and behavioral issues.
+However, in some cases, individual therapy may be needed in addition to teen group therapy.

 Frequently Asked Questions